Cubic and Quartic integrals for geodesic flow on 2-torus via system of Hydrodynamic type: Preparations

 \section{Preparations}

-In this section we explain first the geometric meaning of the characteristic polynomial of the matrix $A(U)$ and also prove a crucial Lemma about it.
+We refer the reader to \cite{BM} for properties of the system (2)used in this section.
+We explain first the geometric meaning of the characteristic polynomial of the matrix $A(U)$ and also prove a crucial Lemma about it.

-The matrix of the system (2) is the following $n\times n$ (see \cite{BM}) matrix $A$: where it is convenient to write is the integral of degree $n$ and the unknown vector function $U=(a_0,\dots,a_{n-2},a_{n-1})^{T}$ is a column vector of non-constant coefficients of $F_n$, where one can show that the highest two coefficients can be normalized to be
+The matrix of the system (2) is the following $n\times n$ () matrix $A$: where it is convenient to write is the integral of degree $n$ and the unknown vector function $U=(a_0,\dots,a_{n-2},a_{n-1})^{T}$ is a column vector of non-constant coefficients of $F_n$, where one can show that the two highest coefficients can be normalized to be

 The first interesting property of this system is the fact that its eigenvalues have very precise geometric meaning: it can be shown that in order to compute eigenvalues of the system one just have to find critical points of $F_n$ restricted to the circular fibre of the energy level.
 In other words let us differentiate $F_n$ along the fibre of the energy level: